mlubinsky/mlubinsky.github.com/p_flink/README.md

                     }));
   ```

 Now, join the salary data stream and department data stream on a key id of an individual which is common in both the streams.
-After joining,

- The resultant data stream will have all the information in one go -: id, name, salary, and department of an individual.
+After joining, the resultant data stream will have all the information in one go:
+id, name, salary, and department of an individual.
 ```
 final DataStream<Tuple4<Integer, String, String, Double>> joinedStream =
                  salaryStream.join(departmentStream)